Five of the Best Locations for Home Security Cameras

 5. Basement Stairs

 Many basements have access hatches/doors, or at least small windows that are large enough to crawl through.
-Place a camera on the stairs leading up from the basement to your home – and consider doubling-up on security with a motion-sensing alarm – to record any wayward prowlers who sneak their way into your home via the subterranean route.
+Place a camera on the stairs leading up from the basement to your home to record any wayward prowlers who sneak their way into your home via the subterranean route.